Bath Dynamical Decoupling with a Quantum Channel: Spectral Properties of Quantum Channels

 \section{Spectral Properties of Quantum Channels}

-In this section, we discuss the mathematical preliminaries on quantum channels, which we need to study bath dynamical decoupling.
+In this section, we discuss the mathematical preliminaries on quantum channels, which we need to study bath DD\@.
 Section~\ref{sec:properties_CPTP} collects some known results on quantum channels, particularly regarding their spectral properties.
+These results are not new but rather stated for completeness and the reader's convenience.
 It is followed by a discussion on ergodic quantum channels in Sec.~\ref{sec:ergodic_channels}\@.